PSYCH 306 : Research Methods in Psychology

 - Be familiar with Kaupapa Māori and other indigenous methodologies.
 (Capability 1 and 6)

 - Be familiar with best research practices to guide any future research activities, as well as to critically evaluate research findings reported in the scientific literature and popular media.
 (Capability 1, 2, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|

-The tutorials cover material that is directly relevant for the assignments or material that is examinable.
+The computer lab tutorials cover practical techniques and material that are directly relevant for the assignments, as well as material that is examinable.
 It will be very difficult to complete the assignments without attending tutorials.
 For these reasons, the tutorials are compulsory.